 - 1. In the West End of Morecambe, approval has been given to identify suitable specific sites for developments by individual Housing Associations.
 Under this policy Housing Associations have consequently been given special purchaser status at market value to ensure grant aid from the Housing Corporation can be secured.
 The rationale behind this was that it was envisaged that Housing Associations would be the only builders of social housing for the foreseeable future and the Housing Corporation did not wish to have different Housing Associations all competing for funds.
 This approach can continue under the existing proposals. - 2.
-From a Regeneration viewpoint particularly in the area of Business Development, there are perhaps four main areas to be considered: - a) Business expansion onto adjoining land; - b) Inward investment from targeted sectors of industry or commerce; - c) Business relocation, where the existing premises may be released for other objectives. - d) Redevelopment schemes involving preferred sectors of activity, such as tourism, and the like.
+From a Regeneration viewpoint particularly in the area of Business Development, four main areas may need to be considered: - a) Business expansion onto adjoining land; - b) Inward investment from targeted sectors of industry or commerce: - c) Business relocation, where the existing premises may be released for other objectives. - d) Redevelopment schemes involving preferred sectors of activity, such as tourism, and the like.

-When a Special Purchaser application is received and where time allows, a report shall be submitted to Cabinet for consideration of justification for direct negotiations prior to their commencement.
-Once negotiations are underway, the Council's Property Service will be able to determine, and endeavour to seek, the best price and other non-monetary terms (as appropriate) for the property to be disposed of.
+When a Special Purchaser application is received and where time allows, a report will be submitted to Cabinet for consideration of justification for direct negotiations prior to their commencement.
+Once negotiations are underway, the Council's Property Service will determine, and endeavour to seek, the best price and other non-monetary terms (as appropriate) for the property to be disposed of.

-Where time is limited, or the transaction is relatively minor, a two part approval on the same report may be acceptable; i.e. consideration of award of Special Purchaser status in principle and then, if approval given, consideration of a provisionally agreed disposal terms.
+Where time is limited, or the transaction is relatively minor, a two part approval on the same report may be acceptable; i.e. consideration of award of Special Purchaser status in principle and then, if approval given, consideration of provisionally agreed disposal terms.

 Best consideration rules apply to "special purchaser" transactions in the same way as other disposals.
 It is usual practice for the Council's Property Service to undertake negotiations with confirmed Special Purchasers and report recommended terms.
-Where this cannot be achieved the parties could agree to appoint either the District Valuer or independent expert Surveyor to act as arbitrator to determine the matter and give the Council protection from future challenge.
+Where this cannot be achieved the parties could agree to appoint either the District Valuer or independent expert Surveyor to act as arbitrator to determine the matter and give the Council protection from future Page 34 challenge.
 Alternatively, where it is thought that a Special Purchaser is seeking to take unfair advantage of the situation, it may be prudent to market the property generally to stimulate a serious offer from the applicant.

-Assuming the District Valuer is not already acting on behalf of the Council or would be purchaser (e.g. NHS Trust, Housing Association) in special purchaser negotiations, he may still have a role.
-To demonstrate that the agreed terms represent best consideration, and therefore protect the Council from challenge, it is good audit practice for the District Valuer to be asked to supply a "franking" report for transactions of a significant/strategic nature.
+The District Valuer may have a role in special purchaser negotiations if he is not already acting on behalf of the Council or represent best consideration, and therefore protect the Council from challenge, it is good audit practice for the District Valuer to be asked where practicable to supply a "franking"